SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 While the safety benefits are often stressed far more than the financial benefits of aviation safety management systems (SMS), this is a mistake.
 When companies benefit financially from a safety initiative, what this means is that they benefit financially because the safety initiative is actually improving safety.

 Return on investment for aviation SMS implementations is actually not as confusing to calculate as you might think.
-When we are talking about return on investment, we are talking about how an aviation SMS affects companies' finances.
+When we talk about return on investment, we talk about how an aviation SMS affects companies' finances.

 When it comes to implementing an aviation SMS, there are two wonderful facts regarding SMS and finances: